concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-existing.md

 ```

-## Step 3: Create a k8s role for running jobs and bind this role to a k8s ServiceAccount
+## Step 3: k8s roles

-**Create a k8s role for running jobs**
+Concurrent uses two roles in each namespace - one high privilege role for system components and one low privilege role for user code

+### High privlege role

+This role is used by system components

 Download the yaml file k8s-role-for-parallels.yaml from [here](https://docs.concurrent-ai.org/scripts/k8s-role-for-parallels.yaml "Download k8s-role-for-parallels.yaml").
 Apply this yaml file to your cluster